northernv/nv-harvest/README.md

 ## Install

-`npm install git@github.com:northernv/nv-harvest.git`
+`npm install -g git@github.com:northernv/nv-harvest.git`

-Then add a file in the project root called `.env`
+Then add a file to your home directory `.timesheet`

 ```
 {